Update regarding COVID-19

 In order to ensure that everybody feels safe and comfortable, we will be doing the following:

-- We will endeavour to have all classes face to face whilst adhering to Government guidelines and regulations.
+- We will have all classes face-to-face whilst adhering to Government guidelines and regulations.

 - We observe social distancing and hygiene rules according to our COVID-19 risk assessment and current government guidelines.